gameblabla/gmenunx/README.md

 - Suported image types are .png or .jpg;
 - To change how the previews are shown, see the [Skinning]("#Skinning) section

-## How to filter files in Selector Browser

-- Create a file called `.filters` in a rom browser
-- Add a csv of values to allow, eg. `.gba,.snes,.smc,.cue`
-- This is a temporary work around until we get the opk's updated

-## How to create battery logs

-To get data of your battery charge and discharge cycle:

-- Enter the Battery Logger;
-- Do a full charge;
--* After charged, remove the cable;
-- Stay in this screen and wait until it discharges totally;

-Repeat how many times you wish and can.

-New data will be printed on screen every minute and will be saved in file **battery.csv** located in your **.gmenunx** folder.

-The fields logged are:

-- Time: Time in milliseconds since Esoteric started;
-- BatteryStatus: Computed battery status, from 0 (discharged) to 4 (charged) and 5 (charging);
-- BatteryLevel: Raw battery level as given by system.

 ## Thanks